simonegosetto/com.noding.backend/PHP/DB/predis/README.md

-By default the test suite is configured to execute integration tests using the profile for Redis 3.2 (which is the current stable version of Redis) but can optionally target a Redis instance built from the `unstable` branch by modifying `phpunit.xml` and setting `REDIS_SERVER_VERSION` to `dev` so that the development server profile will be used.
+By default the test suite is configured to execute integration tests using the profile for Redis 3.2 (which is the current stable version of Redis) but can optionally target a Redis instance built from the `unstable` branch by modifying `phpunit.xml` and setting `REDIS_SERVER_VERSION` to `dev` so that the development serverExpress profile will be used.
 You can refer to [the tests README](tests/README.md) for more detailed information about testing Predis.

 Predis uses Travis CI for continuous integration and the history for past and current builds can be